nathan-barry/nathan.rs/content/posts/research-log.md

 ### Simulator

-The main thing thing of importance to me here is that their open-source simulator currently supports DiLoCo, Async Local-SGD, and HALoS.
+The main thing of importance to me here is that their open-source simulator currently supports DiLoCo, Async Local-SGD, and HALoS.
 It would not be hard to add support for Overlap Local-SGD or One-step-delay DiLoCo and Eager Update DiLoCo (although Streaming DiLoCo would require a major rewrite).

 I'll read the source-code and run it for my own experiments with heterogeneous workers, and then modify it for my experiments with parameter drift.

-## Day 0: DiLoCo Days
+## Day 1: DiLoCo Days
 It is October 15th, 2025.
 For my last year of my master's, I decided to a thesis around distributed low-communication training.
 Essentially, how can we train large models efficiently across distributed nodes and not be utterly destroyed by network latency and bandwidth?

 The main approach currently is Local SGD, where we have $M$ distributed workers (which consist of one or more nodes) that each take $H$ local optimization steps.
 After each worker finishes their $H$ steps, we take the average of the distance of each worker's ending parameter state from their starting parameter state to get what we call an *outer-gradient* or a *pseudo-gradient*.
 We update the original weights with the outer-gradient using an outer-optimizer.